jsdw/seating-arrangement/README.md

 # seating-arrangement

 A small binary for discovering "good" seating arrangements across a set of tables.
+You might use this at a wedding for instance, if you have a large group of people you need to seat and you're not sure where to start!

 # Usage